rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 See the :ref:`playbooks_conditionals` section for more examples.
 Results will vary from module to module.
 Each module's documentation includes a ``RETURN`` section describing that module's return values.
 To see the values for a particular task, run your playbook with ``-v``.

-Registered variables are similar to facts, with a few key differences.
-Like facts, registered variables are host-level variables.
-However, registered variables are only stored in memory.
-(Ansible facts are backed by whatever cache plugin you have configured.)
+Registered variables are stored in memory.
+You cannot cache registered variables for use in future plays.
 Registered variables are only valid on the host for the rest of the current playbook run.

-Finally, registered variables and facts have different :ref:`precedence levels <ansible_variable_precedence>`.
+Registered variables are host-level variables.
 When you register a variable in a task with a loop, the registered variable contains a value for each item in the loop.
 The data structure placed in the variable during the loop will contain a ``results`` attribute, that is a list of all responses from the module.
 For a more in-depth example of how this works, see the :ref:`playbooks_loops` section on using register with a loop.

 .. note:: If a task fails or is skipped, the variable still is registered with a failure or skipped status, the only way to avoid registering a variable is using tags.